SEARCH WITH THE PROGRAM FINDER

 This class analyzes the Moorish influence in Hispanic societies and cultures and studies the role Arab language, literature and arts, together with other cultures, have had in the development of the Hispanic identity.
 The contents of this course is divided into four sections: the Moors and the Hispanic world through history; the Arabic language as a key element for the development of the Spanish language; medicine, philosophy and sciences; and Moorish architecture in Spain.
 Course content remains the same each semester.

-This course is addressed to the students who want to know the characteristics of electronic commerce and its impact on business performance.
-Companies today have the challenge to adapt their business models to meet the new customer requirements.
-The development of the internet and the new information technologies open a world of possibilities for companies to satisfy their customers’ needs more effectively.
-Students will learn the basics of theory, but mainly from a wide range of case studies, work projects, illustrative example and computer simulations that will illustrate the current development of electronic commerce.
+This course is for students who want to learn the characteristics of electronic commerce and social media as well as their impact on business performance.
+Students will learn from the basics of theory, studying primarily from a wide range of case studies, work projects, illustrative examples and computer simulations that will highlight the current development of electronic commerce.

 This course includes registration for the BULATS (Business Language Testing Service).
 Your score on the test describes your Spanish language ability in the workplace in accordance with the 6 proficiency levels established by the Common European Framework of Reference for Languages (CEFR).
 Students must have a minimum B1/ Intermediate Spanish level to enroll in this course.

 Intermediate through advanced language levels.
 This course aims to help students develop the skills and abilities for adequate communication in the context of medicine and health.
 Students will study the terms, structures and themes that appear in the daily practice of medicine and health care in a Spanish-speaking environment, reviewing basic vocabulary within the field.
 They will also study general dissemination texts on medical Spanish.